 When you are getting started, the most important thing you have to keep an eye on with foundationless beekeeping, are the combs your bees are building.
 It is extremely important that your bees build straight combs.
 As they are used to the diagonal pattern, they might try this when you are transitioning to foundationless beekeeping.

-One of the easiest ways to ensure this does not occur is to use comb guides; you can design your own or purchase guides, which you place in the hive, so your bees follow when building their combs.
+One of the easiest ways to ensure this does not occur is to use comb guides (starter strips); you can design your own or purchase guides, which you place in the hive, so you're bees follow when building their combs.
 Cross combs should be rare if you are using comb guides in your foundationless hive; however, you might occasionally have to fix them if they are found.

 Now that you have your guides in place for your bees to build straight combs, you might be wondering why foundationless beekeeping, is the route to go.
 Some reasons to try this method include: